 - element by element multiplication vs array multiplication

 - array division and interpolation

 If you haven't already installed Python and Spyder 4 using the Anaconda Installation see.

 It is not recommended to jump straight into the Numeric Python Library until you have a grasp of Core Python.
 I have a beginners guide on Core Python here:

 matlab vs python

-If you are migrating from matlab to python there are four major differences when it comes to array manipulation to take into account.
+If you are migrating from matlab to python there are a lot of similarities between the syntaxes used however there are also some major differences when it comes to array manipulation.
+Take particular note of:

 |1st order indexing||0th order indexing|

 |; new row||numpy arrays are used for numeric |